TGPSKI/cavy/README.md

 is running on a host device (e.g. your Android or iOS simulator).
 This allows you to do far more accurate integration testing than if you run your React app within a simulated rendering environment.

+## Cavy-suites motivation

+Cavy is an amazing package, and major props must be given to the team @[Pixie Labs](http://pixielabs.io) .
+For our use case - testing a complicated production app - we needed more functionality than the base Cavy package provides at the time of writing.
+If you are new to testing with Cavy, I recommend you start with the mainline Cavy package to learn the fundamentals before exploring cavy-suites.

 Cavy-suites introduces test suites to Cavy.
 The user creates low-level spec functions, like pressing a button in the nav bar, or inputting text in a form.
 Then the developer assembles specs into groups called suites.
 Each suite will run tests on a specific portion of the app, reusing as much spec code as possible, while enabling flexibility for tests.

 Cavy-suites also adds [react-redux](https://github.com/reactjs/react-redux) integration, giving test specs access to `dispatch()` and `getState()` functions.
 Developers can create tests that compare the redux state to expected state after interacting with the app.
 Developers can also dispatch actions to the app reducer, allowing for interaction with popular middlewares like [redux-form](https://github.com/erikras/redux-form).

-## Cavy-suites motivation

-Cavy is an amazing package, and major props must be given to the team @[Pixie Labs](http://pixielabs.io) .
-For our use case - testing a complicated production app - we needed more functionality than the base Cavy package provides at the time of writing.

 ### Specs vs. Suites